-Aliaga-Linares' research interests include urban poverty, segregation, migration and informal economies in Latin America and the United States.
-Aliaga-Linares has studied street vending in a number of Latin American cities, including Bogotá, Lima, and Santiago de Chile, and has collaborated with grassroots organizations working with day laborers and immigrant entrepreneurs in the United States.
-Aliaga-Linares have contributed to many community-based research projects.
-Prior to her arrival in the United States, Aliaga-Linares was a community-based researcher for the NGO Alternativa in Lima-Peru.
-During her graduate studies in Austin-Texas, Aliaga-Linares assisted the Workers Defense Project with the collection of information about day laborer's hiring practices to advocate for the 2005 anti-soliciting bill.
+Aliaga-Linares's research interests include urban poverty, segregation, migration and informal economies in Latin America and the United States.
+She has studied street vending in a number of Latin American cities, including Bogotá, Lima, and Santiago de Chile, and has collaborated with grassroots organizations working with day laborers and immigrant entrepreneurs in the United States.
+Aliaga-Linares has contributed to many community-based research projects.
+Prior to her arrival in the United States, she was a community-based researcher for the NGO, Alternativa, in Lima-Peru.
+During her graduate studies in Austin, Texas, she assisted the Workers Defense Project with the collection of information about day laborer's hiring practices to advocate for the 2005 anti-soliciting bill.
 Aliaga-Linares has also served as a consultant to various development agencies such as the United Nations Economic Commission for Latin America and the Caribbean and the International Labor Organization.
-Aliaga-Linares is also actively collaborating with the Women in Informal Employment: Globalizing and Organizing (WIEGO), and global advocacy network supporting informal workers labor rights.
+She is also actively collaborating with the Women in Informal Employment: Globalizing and Organizing (WIEGO), and global advocacy network supporting informal workers labor rights.

 In the News

 Contrasts the history of street-based farmer's market vendors in Chile with the efforts of other countries to move vendors to off-street venues.